ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 - add images to final paper

 ### Work Session Record:

-Created the final demo presntiation and made the following adjustments to our mock presentation:
+Created the final demo presentation and made the following adjustments to our mock presentation:

 - less words on ethic slide
 - switched to ECE template like dictated in assignment details
 - Added demo video slide
 - split up real time and upload slides for web interface
 - added design changes slides

 ### Figures: